MacKeeper Review 2025: Mac’s Best Friend

 Firewall

-According to MacKeeper’s support team, there is no firewall option for MacKeeper but it does encourage you to enable its VPN, Private Connect.
-A built-in VPN is a nice additional feature that means we don’t have to pay for a separate VPN product.
+According to MacKeeper’s support team, there's no firewall feature for MacKeeper but it does encourage you to enable its VPN, Private Connect.

 Real-time protection